Arno0x/GimmeTheFile/README.md

 ----------------
 - Licence
 - Genesis of the project
+- Screenshots
-- Server side dependicies
+- Server side dependencies
 - How to use / How it works
 - Notes for apache users
 - Notes for nginx users
-- TODO
+- Todo list
 - Credits

 Licence